All Episodes

 That's pretty hip now.

-That's uh Costa Rica's a hip place to go.
+That's Costa Rica is a hip place to go.

 Let's go back.

-Last Thursday night, St. Louis, KMOV TV, IBO News for St. Louis, the anchor Larry Connors interviewing Obama during a discussion about the economy, this exchange occurred.
+Last Thursday night, St. Louis, KMOV TV, Eyeball News for St. Louis, the anchor Larry Connors interviewing Obama during a discussion about the economy.

 Unemployment, trying to make ends meet, gas prices, food prices going up.

-Some of our viewers are complaining they get frustrated, even angered when they see the first family jetting around different vacations and so forth.
+Some of our viewers complain they get frustrated, even angered when they see the first family jetting around different vacations and so forth.

-Sometimes maybe they think under color of state business, and that you're out of touch that you don't really know what they're experiencing right now.
+Sometimes maybe they think under color of state business and that you're out of touch if you don't really know what they're experiencing right now.

-I don't know uh how many viewers you're you're talking about that say that.
+I don't know how many viewers you're talking about that say that.

 We do hear from some.

-Yeah, I well, I've I hear from all kinds of viewers about uh about everything.
+Yeah, well, I hear from all your viewers about everything.

-Uh but uh the the fact of the matter is I think if you look at my track record, I'm raising a family here.
+But the fact of the matter is, I think if you look at my track record, I'm raising a family here.

 When we travel, we got to travel through Secret Service and Air Force One.